 One of the antipatterns he mentioned was "Magic Pixie Dust."

 "That's sort of believing that microservices are this magic pixie dust.
-You just sprinkle it on your development organization, and it will solve all of your delivery problems, right?"
+You just sprinkle it on your development organisation, and it will solve all of your delivery problems, right?"

-However, he adds that microservices may even complicate an organization’s development process even more if an organization believes that microservices are the ultimate solution to their software delivery process.
+However, he adds that microservices may even complicate an organisation’s development process even more if an organisation believes that microservices are the ultimate solution to their software delivery process.